How to Design for Inclusion

 How Our Brains React to the Spaces Around Us

+I love people.
 But even so, extensive time surrounded by even the most wonderful humans can overwhelm my system.
 Part of my ability to dedicate myself to human connection, relies on time connecting alone with myself.
-For this reason, I was delighted when Francesca Specter reached out to discuss solitude for the New York Times.

 Design with Pity vs Compassion